-Despite the fact that Maven is barely five years old, it’s developed a vast network of women’s and family healthcare practitioners.
+Despite Maven being five years old, it’s developed a vast network of women’s and family healthcare practitioners.
 Enrollees get unlimited video appointments and messaging with more than 1,200 practitioners across at least 18 specialties.
-To help working women plan their path to parenthood, Maven’s practitioners provide fertility treatments, egg freezing, in vitro fertilization, surrogacy, adoption services, and more.
+To help working women plan their path to parenthood, Maven’s practitioners provide many services.
+These include: fertility treatments, egg freezing, in vitro fertilization, surrogacy, adoption services, and more.

 Georgene Huang and Romy Newman, Fairygodboss co-founders

-Fairygodboss may not be offering a new employee perk, but it’s more responsible than any company on this list for advancing women’s workplace benefits.
+Fairygodboss is more responsible than any company on this list for advancing women’s workplace benefits.
 Through anonymous reviews, Fairygodboss rates companies on how they treat their women employees.
 Intentionally or not, the company pressures employers to invest in robust maternity policies, gender pay equality, and female-friendly cultures.

 Where did the idea for Fairygodboss come from?
 Huang came up with it after she was suddenly fired by Dow Jones, where she worked as a senior executive.
 Two months pregnant, Huang made maternity leave a priority during her job hunt.
-But because Fairygodboss didn’t exist yet, her only option was to have uncomfortable conversations in the interview about maternity leave and the number of senior-level women employees.
-Huang then teamed up with Romy Newman, formerly a sales and marketing manager at Google, to get Fairygodboss the attention it deserves.
+Fairygodboss didn’t exist yet.
+So, her only option was to have uncomfortable conversations about maternity leave and the number of senior-level women employees.
+Huang then teamed up with Romy Newman, formerly a sales and marketing manager at Google, to get Fairygodboss going.

 The benefits space may be full of half-baked ideas, but not by the women on this list.
 By opening the door to parenthood or post-secondary education, they’re giving workers new reasons to commit.
 And by pushing companies to treat women well, they’re ensuring employers hold up their end of the bargain, too.